 When Father Giant’s favourite elephant figurine is smashed, he is determined to find and punish the culprit.
 Things are not exactly as they seem, however, and Father Giant soon learns that often we need to look to ourselves before apportioning blame to others.

-I will be sharing this with my Year 4s as a read-aloud, just for fun.
-I think it has a simple enough structure to engage children in the Early Years whilst also being stylish and humorous enough to keep the interest of children up to Year 6 – perhaps the ideal book to share across a school or in Assembly?
+I will be sharing this with my nine-year-old class as a read-aloud, just for fun.
+I think it has a simple enough structure to engage children in the Early Years while also being stylish and humorous enough to keep the interest of children up to Year 6 – perhaps the ideal book to share across a school or in Assembly?
 Click here for a taster.